 - ½ cup goji berries

 - ½ cup cacao nibs

-- ½ cup protein powder (optional).
+- ½ cup whole foods protein powder (optional).
 You do not need to use protein powder in this recipe.
 It does make it more delicious and helps it to stick together in clumps, but it's not needed.
 If you do not use protein powder then you will not need any water and you will not even have to dehydrate.
 Just use it as it is.